MathieuCarriere/perslay/README.md

 If you use this code or refer to it, please cite

-[1] _PersLay: A Simple and Versatile Neural Network Layer for Persistence Diagrams._
+[1] _PersLay: A Neural Network Layer for Persistence Diagrams and New Graph Topological Signatures._
 Mathieu Carrière, Frederic Chazal, Yuichi Ike, Théo Lacombe, Martin Royer, Yuhei Umeda. https://arxiv.org/abs/1904.09378.